 Our values

-The MechE Diversity Equity, and Inclusion Committee for Community Engagement
+The MechE Committee for Community Engagement

 Mechanical Engineering Outreach Stars (MEOS) program provides funding and recognition for student outreach efforts.
 Students can apply for a financial grant to support ongoing outreach activities.
-During the 2021-2022 school year, MEOS recognized 48 students for their contributions to the community.

 The Graduate Education Committee

 The Graduate Education Committee works with students, faculty, and staff to ensure that the CMU MechE department provides an innovative, collaborative, and forward looking educational experience that prepares graduates for careers in academic, government, and industry sectors.
-We work to build a diverse and inclusive graduate student population, offer comprehensive academic and career advising, steer a dynamic curriculum that reflects interdisciplinary research and teaching, coordinate research and teaching opportunities for students, and organize social and scholarly events for the graduate student community.
+We work to build a broad-based graduate student population, offer comprehensive academic and career advising, steer a dynamic curriculum that reflects interdisciplinary research and teaching, coordinate research and teaching opportunities for students, and organize social and scholarly events for the graduate student community.
 Through our collective efforts, we prepare graduates who lead with integrity, think globally, and create a sustainable and empowered future for all.

 The Undergraduate Education Committee